mdx-js/mdx-analyzer/packages/language-server/README.md

 ## Language server features

-This language server supports all featyres supported by [`volar-service-markdown`][volar-service-markdown] and [`volar-service-typescript`][volar-service-typescript]
+This language server supports all features supported by [`volar-service-markdown`][volar-service-markdown] and [`volar-service-typescript`][volar-service-typescript]